-Suppose you’re looking for an excellent salary when you teach English overseas?
-South Korea can offer precisely that.
+If you're looking for an excellent salary and lifestyle while teaching English overseas, South Korea can offer precisely that.
 Although teaching salaries in Korea vary, a first-time English teacher working in public school programmes can earn between 1.5 and 3 million won monthly ($1,150 to $2,650).

-In addition, English teachers at private schools—referred to as Hagwons by the locals—earn between 1.9 to 2.4 million won monthly ($1,600 to $2,000).
+In addition, English teachers at private schools in South Korea—referred to as Hagwons by the locals—earn between 1.9 to 2.4 million won monthly ($1,600 to $2,000).
 Better still, public and private schools often provide free flights and free housing, enabling you to save even more cash!

 The amount of money you earn largely depends on your location in the nation.
 Typically, you’ll earn more in Seoul and Busan, but there are excellent salaries in rural areas of South Korea too.